greyes1996/greyes1996.github.io/_posts/2021-07-02-teaching-cog-neuro.md

 toc: true
 toc_label: Table of Contents
 ---
-I got to teach my first college-level course for students through the New Mexico Tech Upward Bound Math Science program!!
-I created my own class — in which I taught Cognitive Neuroscience! — *and* I taughtstudents that all identified as low-income and/or first-generation college students through the [Upward Bound Math Science (UBMS) program](https://www.nmt.edu/upward/upward.php).
+I got to teach my first college-level course for students!!
+I created my own class — in which I taught Cognitive Neuroscience! — *and* I taught a group that all identified as low-income and/or first-generation college students through the [Upward Bound Math Science (UBMS) program](https://www.nmt.edu/upward/upward.php).
 During these two weeks, I also wanted to do a bit more than just expose students to the wonders of the brain and behavior; I wanted to see if I could *inspire* them to envision for themselves a career in science.

 # Background